BakedStudios/baked-tools/README.md

 # baked-tools
 Tools for interacting with the Shotgrid Python API (Webhooks, Delivery Sync, Tidbyt) and Batch Converter, for manual flavor creation outside the pipeline.

 Hi!
 Welcome.
-These are all the tools made by Baked so far.
+These are some of the programatic tools made by Baked so far.
 They range from complex to very simple.
-If you're just here for Batch Converter, feel free to delete the others afer download!

 Documentation: (requires login)
 >Batch Converter: https://baked.discourse.group/t/documentation-batch-converter/127